risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

         - Initial: 127
     - Add the "Osc Saw Wave Mode" parameter
         - Initial: 127 (Curved Saw Wave)
-    - Change the Chorus FX to apply LPF to the delay component
-    - Change the Delay FX to apply LPF to the delay component
+    - Change the Chorus FX and the Delay FX to apply LPF to the delay component
     - Modify the Presets and the Editor Presets
-    - Optimize the Osc processing
-    - Optimize the EG processing
+    - Optimize processing of the Osc and the EG
     - Other improvements
     - Tested with Arduino-Pico version 5.5.0
 - v2.4.0 (2026-02-23):